fryske-akademy/graphql-workshop/servlet/src/main/java/org/fryske_akademy/languageapi/servlet/readme.md

 You will learn:

-- some of the schema possibilities
+- how to create a schema
-- how to generate code
+- how to generate code from a schema
+- how to build an executable schema with datafetchers
+- how to configure a kickstart servlet
-- how error handling can be done
+- how to do instrumentation, error handling and Type resolving via wiring factory
--